Vlastimil Koubek: Works of the 1980s

 The 1980s saw the last of Koubek's major projects.
-In August 1980, ground was broken on the 18-story Hyatt Regency Crystal City hotel (2799 Jefferson Davis Highway) and adjacent 12-story office building (2687 Clark Street) in the Crystal City neighborhood of Arlington, Virginia.
+In August 1980, ground was broken on the 18-story Hyatt Regency Crystal City hotel (2799 Jefferson Davis Highway) and adjacent 12-story office building (2687 Clark Street) in the Crystal City neighborhood of Arlington County, Virginia.
 The same year, construction began on Pentagon City I and Pentagon City II—12-story twin office towers built by Rose Associates before the construction of the Fashion Centre at Pentagon City, Pentagon Centre mall, Southampton Condominiums, and Claridge House condominiums.
 Koubek was also the lead architect for Capitol Place, a 2 acre, $125 million project at the southeast corner of F Street NW and New Jersey Avenue NW.
 The project involved the construction of a 13-story office building (now the headquarters of the American Federation of Teachers) and a hotel with a glass atrium (now the Washington Court Hotel).
 Groundbreaking began in December 1982, by which time another two office buildings (integrated with the first) had been added.
 In 1983, construction was completed on Koubek's black-glass curtain-walled Union Labor Life Insurance Company headquarters at 111 Massachusetts Avenue NW.
 (Commonly called the "Darth Vader Building" for its imposing black surface, the company sold the building to developer Douglas Jemal in 2003.)
 In 1984, Koubek partnered with architect Robert Brannen of Brannen/Jung Associates to design 1615 L Street NW, a 12-story office building with a two-story red brick facade on the ground surmounted by light-green glass and dark-green spandrels on the upper floors.
 The building was highly praised by The Washington Post for its deeply recessed and double-wide entrance and spectacular, two-story lobby with seven different kinds of polished marble.
 In 1988, 1615 L Street NW won the Tucker Award of Excellence, "the stone industry's most prestigious award," for its use of stone in the building's lobby and other interiors.
 In March 1986, Koubek was commissioned to design One Judiciary Square, an 11-story office building on top of the Judiciary Square Metro station.
 He designed The Westin Hotel (2401 M Street NW) in 1985, a structure which successfully used a greenhouse-like lobby space to "mingle outside with inside".
 He also designed Shockoe Slip (formerly Shockoe Plaza), a seven-building complex at E. Cary and Governor Streets in Richmond, Virginia.